Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-CHECK and, if necessary, REPLACE the EATC module.
-CHECK the system is working properly.
+CHECK and if necessary REPLACE the EATC module.
+CHECK that the system is operating correctly.

 No

-LOCATE and REPAIR the open circuit between the EATC module and the G41 ground point using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the EATC module and ground point G41 using the wiring diagrams.
+CHECK the system for proper operation.

-PINPOINT TEST J: IMPROPER FUNCTIONING OF THE HEATER FAN (ONLY VEHICLES WITH EATC)
+PINPOINT TEST J: HEATER FAN FAULTY (EATC VEHICLES ONLY)

 STATES